Lanark South (federal electoral district)

 Lanark South was a federal electoral district represented in the House of Commons of Canada from 1867 to 1917.
 It was located in the province of Ontario.
-It was created by the British North America Act of 1867 which divided the County of Lanark into two ridings: Lanark South and Lanark North.
+It was created by the British North America Act 1867 which divided the County of Lanark into two ridings: Lanark South and Lanark North.

 In 1882, the South Riding of Lanark was defined as consisting of the townships of Bathurst, North Elmsley, Beckwith, South Sherbrooke, North Burgess, Drummond and Montague, the Town of Perth, and the Village of Carleton Place.

-In 1903, the Town of Smith's Falls was added to the riding, and the Village of Carleton Place was excluded.
+In 1903, the Town of Smiths Falls was added to the riding, and the Village of Carleton Place was excluded.

 The electoral district was abolished in 1914 when it was merged into Lanark riding.

+Members of Parliament

+This riding has elected the following members of Parliament: